adkinsrs/ergatis-docker-recipes/lgtseek/README.md

 ## Setup and start a Docker container via shell
 If you wish to both configure and start a Docker container, then run
 ```
-setup_container.sh
+launch_lgtseek.sh -b </path/to/blast/db/dir> -d <db_prefix> -o </path/to/store/output_repository> -p <HOST_IP>
 ```

-This script will ask various questions, such as where your input data and reference data sources are located, and how to configure BLAST.
-This helps with mounting the correct directories for Docker to read, and to  configure a couple components in the LGTSeek pipeline.
-These changes are written to a custom docker-compose file which the shell script will then use to create containers from a few Docker images.
+This script will pass these options to a custom docker-compose file which the shell script will then use to create containers from a few Docker images.

 ## After the container starts...